|Filippi 2019 'Castelcerino' Soave Colli Scaligeri DOC||Login||—||In Stock|

 Filippo Filippi grows old Garganega and Trebbiano di Soave, almost all of which were planted in the 1950s.
 The 16 hectares of vineyards are subdivided into different Soave crus (view vineyard map in image gallery).
 Each is characterized by different soils, which affect the minerality of the wines.
-In addition, there are small plantings of Chardonnay and Merlot.
 The scarce quantity of Amarone produced by Cantina Filippi—only in good vintages—hails from half a hectare vineyard in Valpolicella that Filippo rents and cultivates.

-Filippo Filippi takes a non-interventionist approach to winemaking as well.
+Filippo Filippi takes a non-interventionist approach to winemaking.
 The grapes are all harvested and sorted by hand.
-Fermentation occurs with indigenous yeasts in stainless steel tanks.
+Fermentation occurs with indigenous yeast in stainless steel tanks.
 The wines are held on their lees for an extended time, especially their top single vineyard wines.
 He allows each wine to mature at its own pace, bottling only when he feels the wine is ready.
-All of the Soaves are 100% Garganega even though the appellation allows up to 30% of other varietals such as Trebbiano in the blends.
-Filippi in fact does have some Trebbiano planted as well, but he reserves it for the special cuvee ‘Turbiana.’
+All of the Soaves are 100% Garganega even though the appellation allows up to 30% of other varieties such as Trebbiano in the blends.

 Wine Spectator: Soave's Free Spirit